cenzwong/blog/Accessing-dtap-in-pods/readme.md

 # Accessing dtap in pods

 ## What is DataTap?
-(I want to find a modern version of this graph showing kubernetes instead of EPIC, will you guys has that picture? if not, I will create my own.)
+(I want to find a better version of this graph showing kubernetes instead of EPIC, will you guys has that picture? if not, I will create my own.)
 ![image](https://user-images.githubusercontent.com/72959956/120766016-62296b00-c54c-11eb-9a2e-6d2ec90e0871.png)

+Handling different protocol of files is always a pain for an data analyst.
+DataTap is a file system connector which aims to alleviate the pain developers had.
+DataTap provides HDFS protocol abstraction that allows big data applications like Spark to run unmodified with fast access to data sources other than HDFS, i.e. MapR-FS and NFS.
+Using DataTap, you can unify your code while the underlying data sources can be swap from HDFS, MapR-FS or NFS.
+This flexibility allows developers like you to focus more on coding rather than the infrastructure.

 1. [Hadoop FS Shell](#1-access-dtap-using-hadoop-fs-shell)
 2. [Pyspark](#2-access-dtap-using-pyspark)

-DataTap file system connector.

 > ref: https://docs.containerplatform.hpe.com/53/reference/kubernetes/tenant-project-administration/datataps/Accessing_DataTaps_in_Kubernetes_Pods.html